 Most results in statistics, even very basic ones, have extremely precise statements that require a rigorous understanding of concepts like a random variable or a density function, which usually have mathematical backgrounds beyond the scope of statistics courses in the sciences.
 This means that these concepts can’t be defined exactly correctly, but have to be given definitions which are close enough to true while still being understandable to students.
 This isn’t inherently negative — many practitioners of statistics need to develop a working knowledge of a concept or technique without understanding it rigorously, but simplification is a subtle art.
 For example, how do you simplify a definition in a way that doesn’t cause problems much later, when some subtle part of a definition which was simplified away actually becomes important?
 What about edge cases where the simplification doesn’t quite hold true?
 And how do you ensure that students understand that some simplification has occurred, and aren’t tricked into thinking that they understand a concept rigorously.
-I thought it might be interesting to look at a few of the statistics textbooks I’ve seen used in psychology and neuroscience departments, to see how they handle the problem.

 Take the central limit theorem (CLT) as a illustration.